 If you have lost your job or become ineligible for coverage through your employer, you may continue coverage through one of our new Blue Affordable Care Act (ACA) Metal Plans.
 With one of our new plans, you can have access to the largest networks of doctors, caring customer service and valuable wellness programs—all at an affordable price.
 Visit BlueCrossNEPAStore.com to find the plan that’s right for you and your family.

 You may qualify for federal financial assistance in the form of a premium tax credit or cost-share subsidy.
-To check to see if you qualify for a federal premium tax credit or cost-share subsidy, go to the Federally Facilitated Marketplace (FFM) at healthcare.gov.
-You may have heard about problems with the FFM.
-These will hopefully be corrected in the near future, and once corrected, our website will be able to connect you to the FFM.
+To check to see if you qualify for a federal premium tax credit or cost-share subsidy, go to the Federally Facilitated Marketplace (FFM).
+You can connect to the FFM on BlueCrossNEPAStore.com, just click Apply for Federal Subsidy, or you can go to the government website directly at healthcare.gov

 If you have a spouse who is eligible for coverage through his/her job, you may be entitled to coverage under that plan.
 Ask your spouse to check with his/her employer.